 About the Journal

-Established in 2001, the Journal is aimed primarily at the Irish judiciary and is published on a bi-annual basis.
-The Journal was originally published in volumes; each containing two editions published six months apart.
-While the Journal is still published on a bi-annual basis, editions are not produced in volumes but identified by the year of their publication e.g. 2008 No. 2 and 2009 No. 1.
-The Journal is currently an online publication only.
-The Journal was not published between 2010 and 2017 but pre-2010 volumes are available in the Archive section of the website.
+Established in 2001, the IJSJ is published on a bi-annual basis.
+The Journal was originally published volume by volume, each containing two editions spaced six months apart.
+While the Journal is still published on a bi-annual basis, editions are not currently produced in volumes but are now on free-access online and identified by the year of their publication; e.g. 2008 No. 2 and 2009 No. 1.
+All are accessible at www.ijsj.ie

 Mission Statement